JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - [Scorched Earth](http://www.scorched3d.co.uk) Scorched3D is really cool and fun
 - [Gods](https://jotd.pagesperso-orange.fr/gods/index.html) The Amiga game by Bitmap Bros.
 Not active but looks complete.
 - [Robotron](https://github.com/Ernir/robotron) its actually really good and more fair than the original.
 Very impressive. not active.
+- [uMoria](https://github.com/dungeons-of-moria/umoria) It can be compiled in VS2019 so I could cut things out and make it simpler, disable some rng and complexity and add seeds

 Other Possibilities
 - [If you can compile these](https://github.com/leereilly/games/) games will compile and you can get them working